ABOUT MARCELO BONTA (El Presidente)

 Hanging out with my family

 I was originally trained as a conservation biologist.
 (My favorite job was monitoring endangered piping plovers and other threatened sea birds along the Massachusetts coastline.)
 I ended up shifting my career focus from biodiversity to people diversity after finding myself as the sole programmatic person of color at a national conservation organization.
 That experience was so bad that I didn’t want anything to do with the environmental movement ever again.
 However, I realized I could not abandon what I loved—those cute little puffy baby piping plovers and all my brothers and sisters having oppressive experiences with environmental organizations.
 Since the environmental movement could not be successful and sustainable until it got this J.E.D.I. thing right, I went all in.
-My experiences led me to co-create the Center for Diversity & the Environment, which I ran for a decade, providing transformational trainings for thousands of leaders and organizational change processes for dozens of institutions.
+My experiences led me to co-create the Center for Diversity & the Environment, which I ran for a decade, providing transformational experiences for thousands of leaders and organizational change processes for dozens of institutions.
 I also co-founded the Environmental Professionals of Color, a network for leaders of color to survive, thrive, lead, and innovate.

-I am driven by my vision of a future where my daughters may thrive in whatever occupation and lifestyle they choose; by the need to carve pathways through institutional and systemic challenges; by my love for wildlife; and by my faith.
+I am driven by my vision of a future where my children may thrive in whatever occupation and lifestyle they choose; by the need to carve pathways through institutional and systemic challenges; by my love for wildlife; and by my faith.

 I have a B.A. in Psychology from Yale University and a joint M.S. in Biology and Environmental Policy from Tufts University.